-ARTICLE 3 - VACATIONS
+ARTICLE 6 - VACATIONS

-Vacations with pay shall be granted annually to all full-time employees based upon the following schedule:
+Vacations with pay shall be granted annually to all full-time employees based upon the following schedule.
+Nothing in this Article shall prohibit the Employer from negotiating a starting vacation balance for a newly hired employee in order to secure qualified applicants.

-Months of Service Earned Working Hours per Month Working Days Per Year Max 0 - 12 6.67 10
+Months of Service Earned Working Hours per Month Working Days per Year Max.
+0 - 12 6.67 10

-During months 13 - 192 (2nd through 16th year), an additional .67 vacation hours per month (eight (8) additional hours per year) shall be earned.
+During months 13 - 192 (2nd through 16th year), an additional .67 vacation hours per month (8 additional hours per year) shall be earned.
 The annual earned vacation rate shall not exceed 208 hours per year.
-Accumulated vacation balance shall not exceed 336 hours at any one time.
-Accumulated vacation balance shall not exceed 240 hours at year-end (December 31).
-With prior written approval by the City Administrator, employees who have reached the 240 hour maximum accrued vacation balance and are not able due to no fault of their own to take a sufficient amount of time off in order to avoid losing vacation hours may sell back a maximum of one hundred and twenty (120) hours of vacation to the Employer at year-end.
+An accumulated vacation balance shall not exceed 336 hours at any one time.
+An accumulated vacation balance shall not exceed 240 hours at year-end (December 31).
+With prior written approval by the City Administrator, employees who have reached the 240 hour maximum accrued vacation balance and are not able due to no fault of their own to take a sufficient amount of time off in order to avoid losing vacation hours may sell back a maximum of one hundred and twenty (120) hours of vacation to the City at year-end.
 All other accumulated vacation hours in excess of 240 hours at year-end will be lost without compensation.